 - Normalize Islands option is on.

 There is a special mode of packer operation: Fixed Scale.
 When enabled, the packer won’t scale islands during packing.
-It means that the dimensions of the islands will be exactly the same as before packing, so their texel density.
-It should be underlined that this mode should be enabled only if really needed, because it disables the main rationale of UV packing: adjusting UV scale to achieve the best texel density for the given islands in the given packing box.
+It means that the dimensions of the islands will be exactly the same as before packing, and so will be their texel density.
+It should be noted that this mode should only be used when it is really needed, because it violates the main property of UV packing: adjusting UV scale to achieve the best texel density for the given islands in the given packing box.